Clean energy, electric cars, climate: What will Trump do? – DW – 01/06/2025

 Donald Trump, an avowed climate skeptic, has made no secret of his plans for his second presidency.

-Trump's rhetoric has echoed many proposals outlined in Project 2025, a 900-page playbook put out by the ultraconservative Heritage Foundation.
-Though Trump publicly distanced himself from the plan, several of its authors have now been nominated to key positions.
+Trump's rhetoric has echoed many proposals outlined in Project 2025, a 900-page playbook by the ultraconservative Heritage Foundation.
+Though Trump publicly distanced himself from the plan, several authors have been nominated for key positions.

 They include Russ Vought, who as a top budget official would help set the administration's priorities and who, in Project 2025, stressed the overarching importance of the "president's agenda."